Julia-Lachenauer/MyComposer/README.md

 ![Add Note](https://github.com/Julia-Lachenauer/MyComposer/blob/main/media/Add_Note.png)

-Note and drum beats can be edited by clicking on them once they are on the grid.
+Notes and drum beats can be edited by clicking on them once they are on the grid.

 ![Edit Drum Beat](https://github.com/Julia-Lachenauer/MyComposer/blob/main/media/Edit_Drum.png)